The Rack (1956 film): Plot

-Having survived two years in a Korean prisoner-of-war camp, Captain Edward W. Hall, Jr. (Paul Newman), returns home to a US Army post in San Francisco.
-His father (Walter Pidgeon), a retired colonel, is glad to have his son back despite grieving over the death of his other son, Pete.
+Having survived two years in a Korean prisoner-of-war camp, Captain Edward W. Hall Jr. returns home to a US Army post in San Francisco.
+His father, a retired colonel, is glad to have his son back despite grieving over the death of his other son, Pete.

-Pete's widow, Aggie Hall (Anne Francis), confides to her friend Caroline (Cloris Leachman) it is difficult to be around her brother-in-law without painful reminders of her lost husband.
+Pete's widow, Aggie Hall, confides to her friend Caroline it is difficult to be around her brother-in-law without painful reminders of her lost husband.
 A welcome-home party is held for Capt.
-Hall, surprising Colonel Dudley Smith (Fay Roope), a friend of Ed, Sr. He finds out that Capt.
+Hall, surprising Colonel Dudley Smith, a friend of Ed, Sr. He finds out that Capt.
 Hall's father is unaware that his son is about to be tried in a court-martial for collaboration with the enemy.
 Hall's father asks his son if the charges are true, and receives a stark, simple, reply: "yes, I did".
-Ed Sr. cruelly challenges his son: "Why didn't you just die?"
+Ed Sr. cruelly challenges his son: "Why didn't you just die?".

-Major Sam Moulton (Wendell Corey) prosecutes the case.
+Major Sam Moulton prosecutes the case.
 He calls eyewitnesses who testify that at the POW camp in the winter of 1951, Hall made speeches and signed documents on the enemy's behalf.
 A fellow prisoner and much-decorated officer, Capt.
-John Miller (Lee Marvin), reveals scars received from enemy inflicted torture, but claims he never conceded to his captors anything but his name, rank and serial number.
+John Miller, reveals scars received from enemy inflicted torture, but claims he never conceded to his captors anything but his name, rank and serial number.
 In unguarded comments on the stand Miller calls Hall a coward.

 Capt.
 Hall has his sister-in-law's support, but his father initially refuses even to attend the trial.
 Hall is disconsolate and wishes to plead guilty.
 But his lawyer, Lt.
-Col. Frank Wasnick (Edmond O'Brien), persuades him to take the witness stand and explain his actions.
+Col. Frank Wasnick, persuades him to take the witness stand and explain his actions.

 In stark detail, Capt.
 Hall discloses the torture he underwent.
 This includes how he was ordered to bury other soldiers, dead or alive; how he carried a wounded man for four days so he wouldn't collapse and be placed in a grave; solitary confinement for months at a time, denied light and company and forced to live in his own excrement.
 Facing repeated demands to read propaganda statements, Hall relented but wrote one himself, using language that attempted to mock the enemy's purpose.
 Hall experienced a breaking point when the enemy delivered a letter from his father, revealing his brother Pete's death.

 Hall's father, who finally attends the trial, is devastated by his son's testimony about his breaking point.
 He forgives his son, but the official judgment is less kind.
 Hall is found guilty of treason and the film closes with Hall's contrition on the witness stand.